khoidm2004/khoidm2004/README.md

 # Hi, I'm Khoi Do👋

-I'm a **Junior Software Engineer** with 2 years of experience in full-stack web development, software tesing and cloud technologies.
+I'm a **Junior Software Engineer** with 2 years of experience in full-stack web development, software testing, and cloud technologies.
 I’m a versatile engineer with hands-on skills in web development, IoT, game development, and automation, always eager to learn and contribute to impactful projects.

 - 🌐 Connect with me: [LinkedIn](https://www.linkedin.com/in/khoi-do04/)
 - 📧 Email: khoidm2004@gmail.com